-Additionally, in connection with entering into the Innovatus Loan, we entered into a Warrant Agreement with Innovatus on February 13, 2024 and issued to Innovatus a warrant to purchase an aggregate of 424,028 shares of the Company's common stock at an exercise price of 2.83 per share.
+Additionally, in connection with entering into the Innovatus Loan, we entered into a Warrant Agreement with Innovatus on February 13, 2024 and issued to Innovatus a warrant to purchase an aggregate of 424,028 shares of the Company's common stock at an exercise price of \$2.83 per share.
 The warrants may be exercised on a cashless basis, and are immediately exercisable through the 10th anniversary of the issuance date.
 At the time of issuance, the Company determined the estimated fair value of the warrants of \$0.9 million using the Black-Scholes model.
-As the warrants represent a freestanding equity instrument, the Company recorded the fair value of the warrants in additional paidin capital as of March 31, 2024.
+As the warrants represent a freestanding equity instrument, the Company recorded the fair value of the warrants in additional paid-in capital during the first quarter of 2024.

 The Company accounts for the amortization of the debt discount and issuance costs utilizing the effective interest method.
-Long-term debt consisted of the following at March 31, 2024 (in thousands):
+Long-term debt consisted of the following at March 31, 2025 (in thousands):